Kuala Lumpur: Buses

-On June 18, 2020, Rapid Bus released a new feature: real-time location of bus in Google Maps, via collaboration with Google Transit.

-Effective 10 April 2019, all RapidKL buses are implementing fully cashless journey for all routes by stages, in which the bus accepts Touch n Go cards only for user convenience.
-These systems were fully implemented by May 27, 2019.
-Almost 170 RapidKL bus routes are covered with the real time feature, which was expanded to the MRT feeder bus service.
+Effective 10 April 2019, all RapidKL buses are implementing a fully cashless journey for all routes by stages, in which the bus accepts Touch n Go cards only for user convenience.
+These systems were fully implemented by 27 May 2019.
+Almost 170 RapidKL bus routes are covered with the real-time feature, which was expanded to the MRT feeder bus service.
 Rapid Bus is however not the only bus operator in Kuala Lumpur and the Klang Valley.
-Other bus operators are Selangor Omnibus, Setara Jaya bus, and Causeway Link.
+Other bus operators are Selangor Omnibus, Setara Jaya Bus, and Causeway Link.

 Taxis

 In Kuala Lumpur, most taxis have distinctive white and red liveries.
-Many companies operate and maintain pools of different model of cars in their own brands.
+Many companies operate and maintain pools of different model of cars in their brands.
 Before local car production began, the Mercedes-Benz 200, Mazda 323/Ford Laser, Toyota Mark II X80 series and the Opel Kadett were used.
 Most were scrapped and replaced by Protons, but there are still a large number of these models running the roads.
 Kuala Lumpur is one of the major ASEAN cities with taxis extensively running on natural gas.
 Taxis can be hailed from taxi stands or from the streets.
 Taxis may be flagged down at any time of the day along any public road outside of the Central Business District (CBD).
 However, increased usage of ridesharing services like Grab, MyCar and JomRides has resulted in a decrease in taxi use.

 Nevertheless, the London-based website, LondonCabs.co.uk has claimed that taxis in the city charge passengers high rates, refusing to turn on their meters and offering instead over-priced flat-rate fares, although other passengers contradict such claims.
 The heads of some taxi associations came out and distanced themselves from taxi drivers who had given the taxi industry a bad name, promising the public that not all taxi drivers were like that.